LauzHack/LauzHack.github.io/huawei.md

   </div>
 </section>

-😋 We will provide dinner on Friday and (breakfast, lunch) on Saturday.

 ## 5. Team formation

 Up to 4 members per team.
 You will be able to declare your teams at any point during the event, at [this link](https://app.lauzhack.com) (use the link you got by email to log in).